Kav77Gajjar/SMTP/README.md

 # SMTP
-an simple code using html css tailwindcss django for email services &lt;like get in touch form> using smtp server
+an simple code using django for email services &lt;like get in touch form> using smtp server